 ‘The Lumberman’ and Other Poetry by Bruce Dale Wise The Society May 6, 2015 Humor, Poetry 1 Comment The Lumberman by Bud “Weasel” Rice I saw him resting up against a giant gray-brown stump, the lumberman was pausing from his haul, hitch, heave and hump.
 He stood there in the sunlit forest, head turned to the sun, eyes closed, an upright, peaceful dude; his trunk and limbs glowed dun.
 He crossed his dirty, yellowish-brown boots on thick, gray socks, as natural as any forest creature, buck or fox.
 He lifted up his day-old bearded chin and took deep breaths, the air fresh in his lungs and on his skin, neck, pecs, chest, breast.
 He was at one with nature, if but momentarily, there barely thinking of a thing but being there and free.
 On Sleeping During Obama’s State of the Union Speech by Wic E. Ruse Blade She was not sober when she nodded off at President Obama’s oratorial State of the Union speech, that is, Ruth Bader Ginsburg, while attending said event; the fine wine was too easily within judicial reach.
 Glazed Donuts by Carb Deliseuwe When I was young, I used to love to eat glazed donuts up.
 They were so sweet—those yeast-raised rings—I was a gobbling pup.
 O, how I loved their torus shapes—that lovely icinged fluff.
 They filled me up—those oily treats—I couldn’t get enough.
 And also too, the donut holes were fun to snack upon.
 I loved to stuff them in my mouth until they all were gone.
 In Irving’s Hist’ry of New York, he mentions “balls of…dough fried in hog’s fat and called doughnuts, or olykoeks”—sweet, o.
 O, now I can but reminisce; they aren’t that good for you; still, I recall how glad I was when they were in my view.
 The Irate Pirate by Lew Beard Iscue He stood stalwart against the wall, his sword drawn forth and out.
 O, he was ready to attack, and hoping for a rout.
 He had a hard and rugged head upon a bulwark neck.
 Tattoos adorned his left-hand shoulder, next to flexed-up pecs.
 He was a stocky brown-skinned dude with black, short, stand-up hair.
 He had a sneer that wouldn’t quit, a haughty, nasty stare.
 His arrogance glowed mightily in condescending ooze.
 He was a danger to all men when he was on the loose.
 The beard around his mouth was scrag-gle-y, but neat and trim.
 One never knew what might occur when one bumped in to him.
 Bruce Dale Wise is a poet living in Washington State who often writes under anagrammatic pseudonyms.
 He won First Prize in the Society’s 2014 Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Ed Birlee Waucs November 20, 2016 “The Lumberman” is an excellent example of striking alliteration and assonance within a predominantly monosyllabic diction.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.